NÄCKEN

 Liv (47) | Mother

 Liv wakes before her alarm.
 She checks her phone before she checks on her son.
 Breakfast is efficient: sliced fruit, packed bag, reminders about homework.
 When August tries to tell her a dream, she smiles distantly without slowing down.
-Recently divorced — her husband now living abroad — she has reorganized her life into lists and routines.
-Laundry folded the same way.
-Bills paid early.
-Evenings filled with tasks.
-If the house grows quiet, she turns on the radio.
+Recently divorced, she has reorganized her life into routines.
+If the apartment grows too quiet, she turns on the radio.
 If August stops talking, she asks what homework he has left.
-In the night she sits awake long after August has fallen asleep, too tired to move, too wired to rest.
-Every day she packs his lunch, signs his forms, schedules his appointments.
-When he lingers in the doorway, she checks the time.
 When he reaches for her, she hugs him, but her eyes are already elsewhere.
+At night she often sits awake long after he has fallen asleep, too tired to move, too wired to rest.
 On the drive north, she keeps her eyes fixed on the road when the lake first comes into view.
-When they arrive, she lingers in the car, engine turned off.
-While August exits and Signe approaches, she stares at them both.
+When they arrive, she lingers in the car with the engine off as August steps out and Signe approaches, before finally forcing herself to follow.
 The house feels smaller than she remembers.
 The forest closer.
 The lake visible from every window.
 As a child, she listened to stories about what lived beneath the surface.
 As an adult, she quickly calls it superstition.
 When August asks another question about the lake, she cuts him off.
 “Enough.”
 She clears the dishes before he finishes eating.
-She sets rules.
-Only stories at bedtime, she states.
-Eventually, she begins to lock the door that leads down to the shore.
-Standing at the dock, she presses her palms against the railing until her knuckles pale.
-She steps back first.
-The first time Liv sees the lake at night, she pulls the curtains closed.
-The last time, she walks toward it.
-Underwater, she opens her eyes.
+When Signe begins another story about the lake, Liv interrupts.
+When August is found floating face down in the lake, fear curdles quickly into anger.
+Liv tightens the rules: doors locked, curtains drawn, no more visits to the shore.
+But the pull only deepens.
+When Signe vanishes into the lake, Liv feels her hold on reality begin to slip - and something else slips beyond her reach too: her son.
+The first night she sees the lake, Liv pulls the curtains shut.
+Later she screams at the lake as childhood superstitions awaken.
+In the end, underwater, she opens her eyes.

 Signe (80) | Grandmother

 At dawn, Signe is found naked on a flat rock by the lake.
-A group of hikers stand at a distance, unsure whether she is sleeping or dead; her pale, lined skin stark against the cold grey stone.
+A group of hikers stand at a distance, unsure whether she is sleeping or dead; her pale skin stark against the grey stone.
 When she opens her eyes, she seems more puzzled by them than by her own condition.
 She cannot explain how she got there.
 Signe lives alone at the edge of the lake.
 The house is quiet — not neglected, but pared down.
 A single cup on the table.
 A chair angled toward the water.
 The windows are rarely closed.
 Once a gifted violinist, she still keeps the instrument within reach.
-Her fingers are stiff now; when she draws the bow across the strings, the sound splinters.
-She places the violin in August’s hands, guiding his fingers where hers no longer obey.
-Some days she asks August what day it is.
-Other days she corrects his fingering before he can see his mistake.
-In either case, her voice does not rise.
-While Liv paces the kitchen, Signe sits by the window facing the lake.
-Silent, she tilts her head.
-When August speaks, she does not interrupt.
-She leans closer, lowering her voice so only he can hear.
-When Liv calls from the doorway, Signe keeps her eyes on him.
-She places the violin in his hands and says nothing about music theory.
-Instead, she asks him what the water sounds like.
-When he plays a bad note, she smiles and says, “Try again.
+Her fingers are stiff now; when she plays, the sound splinters.
+Instead she places the violin in August’s hands, guiding his fingers where hers no longer obey.
+With August, she listens.
+She lets him finish every thought, leaning close when she answers, as if sharing secrets.
+She says little about music theory.
+Instead she asks what the water sounds like.
+When he plays a bad note, she smiles.
+“Try again.
 Listen.”
-She tells August stories about what lives beneath the surface.
-When Liv interrupts, Signe does not answer.
-She looks past her daughter toward the water.
-Later, when Liv confronts Signe about leaving, she corrects a detail gently.
-“It wasn’t like that,” she says, smiling as if remembering something better.
+She tells him stories about the lake - about music drifting across the water at night, about villagers who once danced until they vanished.
+“Where did they go?”
+August asks.
+Signe shrugs, “Somewhere else, I suppose,” and smiles.
+While her daughter paces the kitchen, her irritation growing, Signe turns toward the window, her gaze drifting to the lake.
+When Liv finally speaks, Signe only smiles and answers in the same gentle tone she uses with August.
 At dusk she walks to the shoreline without hesitation.
 She steps in without testing the temperature.
 When the water reaches her knees, she laughs softly.
 She is in love with the lake, and she does not believe it means harm.

 August (8) | Son

 Since his father left, August watches his mother closely.
 In the car, when she falls quiet, he reaches for the radio and plays a song she likes.
 When she doesn’t smile, he turns it off again.
 He carries groceries without being asked, clears tables and washes dishes — always glancing toward her as he works.
 The first time he sees Signe standing alone by the water, he watches her from the porch, half-hidden behind the doorframe.
 She does not turn around.
 When she steps knee-deep into the lake without shivering, he studies her, then moves closer through the trees.
 With his grandmother, he finds himself seen.
 She listens all the way through when he speaks.
 When she laughs, it is quiet and private, as if they share something.
-As she places the violin in his hands, his first attempts are careful, effortful, childlike.
-By the shoreline, his fingers begin to find passages he has never practiced, the notes arriving before he understands them.
+When she places the violin in his hands, his first attempts are careful, effortful, childlike.
+By the shoreline, something changes.
+His fingers begin to find passages he has never practiced, the notes arriving before he understands them.
 Alone, he plays toward the water and waits between phrases, as if expecting something to answer.
-One afternoon, he slips beneath the surface without warning.
-When Liv drags him up in panic, he studies her face — not frightened, but searching.
-“I wanted to see if you’d come,” he says.
-On the foggy evening Signe walks into the lake and does not return, August does not cry.
-He refuses to leave the shoreline.
-Liv calls his name, begs him to follow her back to the house.
-When she tries to lead him away, he pulls free.
-She has to drag him back, his feet scraping against the stones.
+One afternoon he lets himself slip beneath the surface.
+When Liv drags him out in panic, he studies her face — not frightened, but searching.
+After Signe disappears into the lake, August refuses to leave the shoreline.
+When Liv pulls him away, he fights her with sudden fury.
 “You’re the one who makes people leave,” he shouts.
-That night she locks the door to keep him from returning to the shore and takes the violin from him.
-He pounds on the door until his fists redden.
-When she holds the instrument out of reach, he screams — not in fear, but in fury — until exhaustion overtakes him.
-Later, he wakes inconsolable.
-His cheeks are wet, his body shaking.
-The only thing that quiets him is the violin placed back in his hands.
-He sits upright in bed and plays, frantically at first, then slower, until his breathing steadies.
+The following day, August plays until his fingertips split open, blood running down the strings.
+When Liv finally tears the violin from his hands and locks him in his room, he erupts, pounding the door until his fists redden.
+Only when the instrument is destroyed and his mother disappears beneath the lake does the trance break.
+For the first time, August sees the water for what it is.
 Back in the city, the routines return.
 School mornings.
 Packed lunches.
-The lake is no longer visible from the windows, yet it follows him into sleep.
-Most nights he wakes from nightmares — the music still playing somewhere in the dark — but Liv is there before he calls out.
+Yet when night comes, the lake waits in his sleep.
+He wakes from nightmares - the music still playing somewhere in the dark - but Liv is there before he calls out.
 It is Liv who suggests they buy a new violin.
 When he begins again, the first notes are uneven, stubbornly human.
 He keeps playing.
-For a moment, a phrase emerges — eerie and familiar, but this time it follows him.
-Liv listens.
+For a moment, a phrase emerges - eerie and familiar.
+He holds a note.
+It's beautiful.

 Näcken